Opentrons/opentrons/api/docs/v2/complex_commands/order_operations.rst

 	Aspirating 60.0 uL from A1 of well plate on 2 at 274.7 uL/sec
 	Dispensing 60.0 uL into B3 of well plate on 2 at 274.7 uL/sec
 	Dropping tip into A1 of Opentrons Fixed Trash on 12

+This is such a simple example that you might prefer to use two ``transfer()`` commands instead.
+Lists of volumes become more useful when they are longer than a couple elements.
+For example, you can specify ``volume`` as a list with 96 items and ``dest=plate.wells()`` to individually control amounts to dispense (and wells to skip) across an entire plate.

 .. note::
     When the optional ``new_tip`` parameter is set to ``"always"``, the pipette will pick up and drop a tip even for skipped wells.
-If you don't want to waste tips, you may want to pre-process your list of sources or destinations and use the result as the argument of your complex command.
+If you don't want to waste tips, pre-process your list of sources or destinations and use the result as the argument of your complex command.

-This is such a simple example that you might prefer to use two ``transfer()`` commands instead.
-Lists of volumes become more useful when they are longer than a couple elements.
-For example, you can specify ``volume`` as a list with 96 items and ``source=plate.wells()`` to individually control amounts to dispense (and wells to skip) across an entire plate.